 Generally speaking, property owners have a duty to make sure that their properties are safe for visitors.
 If a visitor is injured on someone else’s property, he or she may seek to bring a lawsuit against the property owner.
 The body of law that deals with these types of suits is known as premises liability law.

-In premises liability lawsuits, the injured party attempts to prove that his or her injuries resulted from the property owner's failure to make his or her property safe.
+In premises liability lawsuits, the injured party attempts to prove that his or her injuries resulted from the property owner’s failure to make the property safe.
 Generally, to succeed in a premises liability case, the injured person must prove that: